Get in Touch

 • Package dependencies

-• The event flow of package management
+• The lifecycle of package management

-• Initial response to package management issues
+• Initial responses to package management issues

-• Comparing apt-get/apt-cache with aptitude
+• Comparing apt-get/apt-cache versus aptitude

-• Basic package management operations via the command line
+• Performing basic package management operations via the command line

-• Package views under aptitude
+• Navigating package views in aptitude

-• Search method options with aptitude
+• Search method options in aptitude

 • The aptitude regex formula